1973 Kentucky Derby

 The 1973 Kentucky Derby was the 99th running of the Kentucky Derby at Churchill Downs in Louisville, Kentucky.
 Secretariat won the Derby in a record time of 1:59 2/5, 2 1/2 lengths ahead of Sham, while Our Native finished in third position.
 Of the thirteen horses that entered and started the race, all horses completed the event.
 The event was viewed in person by a then-record crowd of 134,476, while also being broadcast both on television and over the radio.

 In the days leading up to the race, Secretariat was seen as the favorite to win by many; however there were doubts about him following a third-place finish at the Wood Memorial Stakes two weeks prior to the Derby.
 In the wake of Secretariat's loss, Angle Light and, in particular, Sham were the horses that were seen as the most likely to win the Derby, aside from Secretariat.
 Many sportswriters believed that the horses in the field possessed great speed and thought the course record would be broken.

 Shecky Greene took the lead first and led for the majority of the first seven furlongs.
 Sham took the lead from Shecky Greene near the three quarter mile mark.
 As the horses entered the homestretch, Secretariat passed Sham in the final furlong and distanced himself to consolidate his lead.
-Secretariat would go on to win the Preakness Stakes and Belmont Stakes in the succeeding weeks, thus becoming the ninth horse to complete the Triple Crown of Thoroughbred Racing.
+Secretariat would go on to win the Preakness Stakes and Belmont Stakes in the succeeding weeks, also in record times, and became the ninth horse to complete the Triple Crown of Thoroughbred Racing.